wappointment/wappointment/readme.txt

 == Screenshots ==

-1. Booking an appointment on mobile phone
+1. Booking an appointment from a mobile phone
-2. Viewing appointment and changing quickly availability
+2. Monitoring upcoming appointments and modifying availability
 3. Receiving branded email reminders on mobile phone
 4. Editing booking widget's style through simple interfaces
 5. Weekly Availability.
 First step of our initial setup wizard, simply drag and drop your recurrent availability.